 An environmentally sustainable facility designed for the Division of Economics and Financial Studies in the form of two buildings linked by a double level enclosed bridge over a central landscaped courtyard.
 The 3 storey northern building houses the teaching and computer lab facilities, and the 7 storey southern building houses administration and staff accommodation and facilities.
 Internally, open plan work spaces and glazed partitioned offices allow natural daylight and natural ventilation to reach central portions of the building.
-The building’s BMS controls a naturally ventilated operable façade system which includes window sensors and automated external louvres, water efficient plumbing and stormwater detention and re-use.
+The building’s BMS controls a naturally ventilated operable façade system, that includes window sensors and automated external louvres; water efficient plumbing; and stormwater detention and re-use.

 Award: Bronze Medal TAS and Francis Greenway Society - Green Building Award 2003

 Navitas is a world leader in the development and provision of educational services and learning solutions.
 Following the success of the Wynyard Green project in Sydney, Navitas took the opportunity of expanding their educational campuses nationally and engaged DEM to rollout the design and fit-out of their offices in Melbourne, Brisbane and Perth.

 DEM was instrumental in developing the Navitas architectural brand, product typical data sheets and developing and documenting the design guidelines for Navitas retail, which is now adopted internationally.

 Being highly student focussed, the planning centres around student break out and computer ‘touchdown’ areas whilst also providing state of the art lecture spaces with access to natural light and clear “sight lines” / visibility throughout.

 DEM has been extensively involved in the progressive development of the Macquarie University campus in the capacity of Lead Design Consultant and Project Managers on a range of significant university buildings including: